 The journal, which specialises in scientific breakthroughs in the field of nutrition, charged over £1,000 for authors to publish articles.

-The former editors at Nurients argued that their bosses, MDPI, were trying to “push through” content that had not been reviewed to make higher profits.
+The former editors at Nurients argued that their bosses, MDPI, were trying to “push through” content that had not been adequately reviewed by the editorial board to make higher profits.